Volunteer in Uganda – Most affordable programs with IKPVA!!

 Volunteer in Uganda helping to save and protect our environment.
 Uganda depends heavily on environment and natural resources.
-However, the country is subjected to environmental problems that put the economic, environmental and social development at risk.
+However, the country is struggling with environmental problems that put the economic, environmental and social development at risk.
 Iko Poran – Uganda’s environmental protection projects offer participants with both valuable life-changing experience and an opportunity to make a difference.

 Participants in our Volunteer in Uganda program do hands-on work and have a direct impact on the preservation of the environment in the host communities.
 Volunteers may help to integrate environmental curriculum in schools; promote sustainable utilization of natural resources— proper sanitation practices and alternative energy practices; promote environmental awareness activities— wastewater management, recycling, environmental youth clubs and park management; as well as promoting environmental approaches— sustainable agriculture, fuel efficient stoves and various agri-business strategies.

 The program provides international participants with the opportunity to gain first-hand experience in agro-forestry, tree planting and reforestation, with focus on the Western Uganda Highlands.
 The program brings together international volunteers on a regular basis to construct nurseries both with schools and communities, transplanting trees to degraded forest sites and train communities on agro-forestry techniques.
-Some of the activities are season oriented.
+You may participate in the activities according to the season.
 Please note, participants in our volunteer in Uganda environment program do not need to be a qualified or experienced to participate on these projects, however volunteers with special expertise are highly preferred.

 Volunteer in Uganda on Construction and Renovation

 Volunteer in Uganda in our construction and renovation projects.
-Although Uganda is endowed with abundance of natural resources, it remains a least developed country, with the lowest indicators of socio-economic development, due to extensive political and social corruption, and extreme poverty.
+Despite its abundance of natural resources, Uganda still remains one of least developed countries.
+Because of the extensive political and social corruption, Uganda struggles with the lowest indicators of socio-economic development, and extreme poverty.
 The most affected population is the majority Ugandans who live in rural areas with poor infrastructures.
 Often roads, schools and health centres are extremely poor, with no clean water and poor sanitation.

 Video: Ratner family dancing with children after building a water fountain and teaching in the school.